shipyardapp/Shipyard-Documentation/docs/documentation-usage.md

 # How to Use the Documentation

-All of our documentation is organized into 4 core sections that help you find exactly what you're looking for whether you're just starting out, have been using the platform for a while, or are interested in diving deeper before making the decision to use Shipyard.
+All of our documentation is organized into 4 core sections that help you find exactly what you're looking for whether you're just starting out, have been using the platform for a while, or are interested in diving deeper before making the decision to use Platform.

 ## ❓ Frequently Asked Questions

-Jumpstart your research on Shipyard by exploring the questions we get most often.
+Jumpstart your research on Platform by exploring the questions we get most often.

 ## 🚀 Getting Started

-Get started with a hands-on introduction to using Shipyard.
+Get started with a hands-on introduction to using Platform.
 Follow along with projects that help you learn the ins-and-outs of the platform.

 ## 📚 Reference

-Definitions and detailed explanations into the various elements and components of Shipyard.
+Definitions and detailed explanations into the various elements and components of Platform.

 ## 💡 How-Tos

-Step-by-step guides for accomplishing key tasks within Shipyard.
+Step-by-step guides for accomplishing key tasks within Platform.

 ## 🎯 Tutorials